top of page

 Become a Client

-Do you or someone you know need assistance getting to and from doctors' appointments, dialysis, chemotherapy, colonoscopy, etc.?
+Do you or someone you know need assistance getting to and from medical appointments or treatment?

-• the applicant must reside in the service area and appointments must also be within the service area.
+3. an applicant must live within the service are and appointments must also be within the service area

 Thanks so much for taking me to my appointments, I don't know what I would do without your help.